• Docs >

 }

 Training results are separated with nested dictionaries according to epoch.
-The raw training metrics and validation metrics are stored with the keys "train_metrics" and "val_metrics", and tile-, slide-, and patient-level metrics (AUC for categorical data, R-squared for linear outcomes, and concordance index for CPH models) is reported under the "tile", "slide", and "patient" keys for each outcome, respectively.
+The raw training metrics and validation metrics are stored with the keys "train_metrics" and "val_metrics", and tile-, slide-, and patient-level metrics (AUROC for classification, R-squared for regression outcomes, and concordance index for survival models) is reported under the "tile", "slide", and "patient" keys for each outcome, respectively.